moorepants/eng122/content/pages/syllabus.rst

 | Instructor Office Hours
 | Bainer 2095
-| Th 10-11, F 11-12
+| TBA
 |
 | TA Office Hours
 | Bainer 2071 (CAE Lab)
-| Th 3-4, F 2-3
+| TBA

-To schedule an appointment with Jason, check his work calendar and select at least three potential times on different weekdays between 8 AM and 6PM.
-Send him an email requesting an appointment at the suggested meeting times.
+To schedule an appointment with Jason, check his work calendar and select a free time between 8:00 AM and 6:30 PM.
+Send him an email requesting an appointment at the suggested meeting times at least two days in advance.

 .. _work calendar: http://www.moorepants.info/work-calendar.html